LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

 We can override the default in two ways:

-- We can add further _ViewStart files closer to views that we want to have a different layout
+- We can add further _ViewStart files closer to views in the hierarchy that we want to have a different layout
 - We can add a layout to a view specifically or set it to `null`

 #### _ViewImports